vigorousnorth/MaineCampaignFinance2018/readme.md

 ~~~~
 We created a vector of 4 true and false values, then, in the second line, we asked for columns from our “just10” dataset based on that vector.
 As you may have guessed, just10[,a] returns only the 1st and 4th columns of the just10 data frame, because only the 1st and 4th elements of the a vector are “true”.

-Now let’s create another vector of true/false values named “b” – can you guess what this one is doing?
+Now let’s create another vector of true/false values named `b` – can you guess what this one is doing?

 `> b <- sample$ReceiptAmount > 50`

-If you’re having trouble figuring out what’s going on, type “b” in the console to look at what’s in there, and compare it to the contents of “sample.”
+If you’re having trouble figuring out what’s going on, type `b` in the console to look at what’s in there, and compare it to the contents of `sample`.

-As you’ve probably surmised, “b” is a vector of true/false values that’s “true” when the ReceiptAmount of the donation from the corresponding row is over $50, and otherwise false.
+As you’ve probably surmised, `b` is a vector of true/false values that’s “true” when the ReceiptAmount of the donation from the corresponding row is over $50, and otherwise false.

 And, as you may have guessed, this gives us a great way to make a subset of the just10 dataframe, showing only the donors who have given more than $50: